Caleb Okoli: Loan to SPAL

 On 25 September 2020, Okoli joined Serie B club SPAL on loan.

 He made his Serie B debut for SPAL on 21 November 2020 in a game against Pescara.
 Okoli started and played the full game in a 2–0 victory.

 He grabbed his first ever career goal on 10 April 2021 in a Serie B game, which was in a 2–1 away win against Leece, where he scored the winner in the 54th minute.

 Loan to Cremonese

 On 12 July 2021, Okoli joined Serie B club Cremonese on a season-long loan.

 Return to Atalanta

 He returned to Atalanta in July 2022, after his loan ended, and was integrated into Atalanta's first team for the following season.
 Okoli made his Serie A debut with Atalanta on 13 August 2022 in a 2–0 victory over Sampdoria.

 Loan to Frosinone

 On 1 September 2023, he moved to newly promoted Serie A club Frosinone on a season-long loan.

 Leicester City

-On 9 July 2024, Okoli signed for newly promoted English Premier League club Leicester City on a five-year deal.
+On 9 July 2024, Okoli signed for newly promoted Premier League club Leicester City on a five-year deal.
 He made his competitive debut for the club on 1 September 2024 in a 2–1 home defeat to Aston Villa.
 He then grabbed his first-ever Premier League goal on 12 April 2025 in a 2–2 away draw to Brighton.